google/ground-platform/baobab/README.md

         -   `survey` sheet: Updated fields mapped to table attributes via `save_to`.
 -   **Reference a Table (Lookup / Read-Only)**:
-    -   *ODK Concept*: Consuming an Entity List or external dataset without writing back.
+    -   *XForms Concept*: Consuming an Entity List or external dataset without writing back.
     -   *XLSForm Mapping*:
         -   `survey` sheet: `select_one_from_file <table_name>.csv` used for